xyproto/algernon/README.md

 <img src="https://raw.github.com/xyproto/algernon/master/img/algernon_lua_error.png">

-*This is how errors in Lua scripts are handled, in debug mode.*
+*This is how errors in Lua scripts are handled, when Debug mode is enabled.*

 --